 If fall_time is omitted and rise_time is specified, the fall_time will default to rise_time.
 If neither is specified or are set to zero, a minimum but non-zero time rise/fall time is used.
 This is set to the value of MINBREAK which is the minimum break point value.
+Refer .OPTIONS in the Simulator Reference transition is an analog operator and is subject to "Analog Operator Restrictions" on page 55.

-Refer .OPTIONS in the Simulator Reference Manual/Command Reference/.OPTIONS for details of MINBREAK.
+Manual/Command Reference/.OPTIONS for details of MINBREAK.